kuzzleio/documentation-old/src/sdk-reference/essentials/offline-first.md

 ---
 layout: full.html
 algolia: true
-title: Offline first
+title: Offline First
 order: 400
 ---

-# Offline first
+# Offline Firunstablest

-Working with an unstable network connection implies to handle what an application should be doing while being offline.
-Our goal is to provide our users with the right tools to handle such situations.
+When using an unstable network connection, an application must maintain a normal behavior when it is disconnected.
+Our goal is to provide the right toolkit to handle such situations.

 ---

-## Handling a network disconnection
+## Handling a Network Disconnect

 There are two ways to handle a network disconnection:

-* Stop all further communication with Kuzzle and invalidate the current instance and all its children.
-The application will have to manually reconnect once the network has recovered.
-To do so, simply pass the ``autoReconnect`` option to ``false`` when starting a new Kuzzle instance.
-* Reconnect automatically to Kuzzle when possible, and enter *offline mode* in the meantime.
+* Automatically reconnect to Kuzzle Backend when possible, and enter *offline mode* in the meantime.
 This is the default behavior.
+* Stop all further communication with Kuzzle Backend and invalidate the current instance and all its children.
+The application will have to manually reconnect once the network is available.
+To do so, simply set the ``autoReconnect`` option to ``false`` when starting a new Kuzzle SDK instance.

 Offline mode simply refers to the time between a ``disconnected`` and a ``reconnected`` event (see [Events]({{ site_base_path }}sdk-reference/essentials/events)).